kubeflow/community/security/self-assessment.md

 ## Background

-Building AI platforms in cloud native environment poses many challenges given the uniqueness of AI workloads.
+Building AI platforms in cloud native environments poses many challenges given the uniqueness of AI workloads.
 While Kubernetes provides a robust foundation fo container orchestration, it was not originally designed to support AI workloads.
 Some of the gaps including gang-scheduling, accelerator management, monitoring, autoscaling, managing stateful workloads, often resulting in operational